 A short paddle out between the peaks will land you in the line-up.
 Be prepared for a few duck dives regardless of conditions.
 On a bigger day expect to spend some time on the inside.

 Balangan beach is one of the more beautiful spots on the Bukit peninsula.
 Nearly a kilometre of pristine white sand rimmed by an array of greenery that sprouts from tall limestone cliffs.
-Definitely picturesque enough to keep your girlfriend happy as your shredding double overhead clean left shoulders on the biggest of days.
+It is one of Bali’s most picturesque spots away from the hustle and bustle.
+Perfect to spend the day hanging out in between surfing double overhead clean left shoulders on the biggest of days.

 There are a few places to choose from in Bali’s Balangan.
 Take a look at some of our recommendations for some places to stay regardless of your budget.